 THIS POST MAY CONTAIN COMPENSATED LINKS.
 LEARN MORE ON MY DISCLOSURE PAGE

 Whilst Disney’s Epcot does not have any traditional roller coasters, it does have some very innovative rides which will entertain all the family.
 Some of the Epcot rides may even get the adrenaline seekers out there interested.

 Epcot Test Track

 Epcot Test Track is a very popular Disney World ride – and rightly so!
-The idea is that guests board a ‘Test’ Car to be put through it’s paces on a track.
+The idea is that guests board a ‘Test’ Car to be put through its paces on a track.

-What everyone is really waiting for is the outdoor High Speed Test.
-Here Test Track has speeds reaching 65 miles per hour around a 50 degree banked curve.
+What everyone is really waiting for is the outdoor High-Speed Test.
+Here Test Track has speeds reaching 65 miles per hour around a 50-degree banked curve.

 If you want to cut down time spent waiting in line make sure that you get a Fast Pass for Test Track.
 There is also a Single Rider Line.